In the history of the Boston Celtics, many first round draft picks are

-For his career he only averaged 5 points and shot 403% from the field.
+For his career he only averaged 5 points.
 After a quick stop in Milwaukee in 1997 for 9 games, he was out of the league, having played a total of 193 games and 1 playoff game.
-For his trouble he pocketed $5,200,000 (please do the math Otis Birdsong on what that comes out per game).
+After leaving the NBA, Acie would play in the NBL which is the professional Australian basketball league.

 Acie's also recently been involved with Venom Sports, a basketball clinic-camp type endeavor.
 According to the site: